-I still think that people read these types of articles to help them prepare for the exam.
+I still think that people read these types of posts to help them prepare for the exam.
 Without further delay, the following are my tips for passing the GCIA exam.

 - Start studying right after taking a rest day or two after class.
 The books are dense compared to other SANS classes out there.

 - Do the labs until you are comfortable solving the questions without looking at the solutions.